 - MGC move out staff will check for a pass and direct you up the load out ramp.
 At the top of the ramp, MGC move out staff will further direct you where to go.

 - Once you are parked, you may get your machine and start to load it.
 MGC move out staff will check your ownership information, and is available to help you load your machine into your vehicle if you wish!
 Additionally, we will have hand trucks available to help move games.

 - Once loaded, drive down the exit ramp and leave the Wisconsin Center knowing that awesome you and your awesome game(s) brought happiness to more than 10,000 gamers for the weekend… WOW!

-Please note, game load out has been longer than anticipated the past two years due to weather.
-We have worked out a new weather contingency plan that will allow for indoor loading in 2020, expected to more than halve the total load time of prior years if the same situation arises!
+Please note, game load out has been longer than anticipated in the past years due to weather.
+We have worked out a new weather contingency plan that will allow for indoor loading, expected to more than halve the total load time of prior years if the same situation arises!